KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. IAM Roles.
 1. No, this creates a security vulnerability since sensitive information is stored on an EC2 machine instead of being managed in the secure cloud.
 1. Create an IAM role with read-access to S3 and assign the role to the EC2 instance.
 IAM roles allow applications to securely make API requests from instances, without requiring you to manage the security credentials that the applications use.
+1. Like most security models you can think of a group as a group of users or Security Principles or entities.
+A Role however is a set of permissions or rights that can be attached to a User / Group / or other entity such as an EC2 instance.

 # Developer Theory